All-access membership for life story writers (bundle, personal track)

 Denise, U.S.A.

-Ginny, U.S.A.
+Carmel, U.S.A.

 “I had a terrific time in your class.
 It has provided a necessary means of accountability.
 I felt inclined to write some life stories but just wasn't applying the chair glue to do it.”